PISAresearch/pisa/12-watchtower-API.md

 - `encryption_iv`: second half of the master key (`master_key(16,32]`)

-The server (WatchTower) relies on both the encryption key and iv to decrypt the justice transaction.
+The server relies on both the encryption key and iv to decrypt the justice transaction.
 Furthermore, the transaction locator helps the WatchTower identify a breach transaction on the blockchain.

 ## Encryption Algorithms and Parameters